ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 - [ ] Add model-predictive-control to the ESP code for the improved pedal response
 - [ ] Add field to invert motor and losdcell direction
 - [x] send joystick data to simhub plugin and provide data as vJoy gamecontroller
-- [ ] allow effects to move stepper beyond configured max/min position, but not the measured homing positions.
+- [x] allow effects to move stepper beyond configured max/min position, but not the measured homing positions
+- [ ] Optimize iSV57 communication
+  - [ ] Let the communication task run from the beginning of the setup routine
+  - [ ] Read pedal state every cycle (currently, the pedal performance is degraded)

 SimHub plugin: